paolocodina/2023-09-06-git_basic/README.md

 - 'status': tells you what is going on with git in your current repository
 - 'add <FILE(s)>' : add the files into the staging area
 - 'commit': commit the files from the staging area
+- 'commit -m "..."': you can do this to commit directly instead of going through the stagin area
+- 'log' : to get info and commit history